 Shortly after this, in 1900, the Strathcona Hotel was built at what was then known as Gilesville (after an early settler).
 Contrary to popular belief, the hotel did not start as a C.P.R.
 Hotel.
 In 1900 the Shawnigan Lake Hotel Company Limited was incorporated with head office in Victoria.
-A ninety-nine year lease of the site of Strathcona Lodge was obtained from the E. & N. and the hotel was built for an approximate sum of $15,000.
+A ninety-nine year lease of the site of Strathcona Lodge was obtained from the E. & N. and the hotel, designed by Samuel Maclure, was built for an approximate sum of $15,000.

-But on May 15, 1900, the Colonist reported that “the hotel had burned at its birth.”
-The work of reconstruction began immediately with the same contractor and the same plans and on September 19, 1900, the Strathcona Hotel was formally opened to the public.
+On May 15, 1900, the Colonist reported that “the hotel had burned at its birth.”
+The work of reconstruction began immediately with the same contractor and the same plans, and on September 19, 1900, the Strathcona Hotel was formally opened to the public.

 Mr. C. W. Lonsdale was a manager of Strathcona Lodge just prior to his founding of the Shawnigan Lake School in 1916.

 In 1916-17 that the Lodge was taken over by the C.P.R.
-Strathcona Lodge was taken over at that time by M. A. Wylde, who operated the hotel until 1927, when he sold it to Miss M. Gildea, who established a girls’ school on the premises.
+Strathcona Lodge was managed at that time by M. A. Wylde, who operated the hotel until 1927, when he sold it to Miss M. Gildea, who established a girls’ school on the premises.

 Shawnigan Lake Hotel/Koenig's

-Prior to 1914, the station at the village was named Koenig’s Station after these popular pioneers.
+Prior to 1914, the station at the village was called Koenig’s Station after these popular pioneers.

-Early facilities at Savira Lodge were of the most primitive, there being no electricity, no water laid on, and no thoroughfare except the lake.
-However, the cuisine was of such high standard that hunting and fishing came second as pastimes to eating, to the inmates of the lodge.
-In the early 1980s the lodge was opened once again for rental, but unfortunately was accidently burned down by the lodgers.
+Early facilities at Savira Lodge were of the most primitive, with no electricity, no water, and no thoroughfare except the lake.
+However, the cuisine was apparently of such high standard that hunting and fishing came second as a pastime to eating, to the guests of the lodge.
+In the early 1980s the lodge was available once again for rental but, sadly, it was accidentally destroyed by fire during one of those stays.

 Forest Inn/Shawnigan Beach Hotel

 In 1926, the late Mr. Frederick C. Mason-Hurley came to Shawnigan Lake with his family, on his retirement from forty years with the British Civil Service in China.
 The Hurleys bought the DeSalis place on the west side of the lake, now their home “Glenduff.”
-To gain lake access they also bought the Neville Armstrong house on the shore.
-Friends of theirs from China came and camped on the beach.
-The spot was a lovely one and people wanted to stay, and before long the Bullen family, who were the first guests, were followed by others who were accommodated in the Armstrong house with Mrs. K. Bloomquist (sister of Mrs. Kingsley of the former Shawnigan Lake Hotel) as manageress and Sam, a Chinese cook, in the kitchen.
+To gain lake access, they also bought the Neville Armstrong house on the lakeshore.
+Friends of theirs from China would visit and camp on the beach.
+The spot was lovely and people wanted to stay, and before long the Bullen family, who were the first guests, were followed by others who were accommodated in the Armstrong house.
+Mrs. K. Bloomquist (sister of Mrs. Kingsley of the former Shawnigan Lake Hotel) became the manageress and Sam, a Chinese cook, worked magic in the kitchen.

 The two-generation connection of the Hurley family with the hotel was broken, however, in 1966, with the sale of the establishment to Mr. K. G. Watt, of Vancouver.
-The Shawnigan Inn, as it was called, was open the year round.
-It remained open until the late 1980s when it was briefly an International School site, and then in the early 1990s was demolished and reconstructed as a time share condo resort.
+The Shawnigan Inn, as it was called, was open year 'round.
+It remained open until the late 1980s, briefly as an International School site.
+In the early 1990s the buildings were demolished and new buildings were built for a time share condo resort.